ItzLoonie/TownOfLoonie/README.md

 | Arsonist Douse Duration |
 | Arsonist Douse Cooldown |

-### PlagueBearer
+### Plaguebearer

 Team : Neutral<br>
 Basis : Impostor<br>
 Victory Condition : Be the last one standing with a crewmate<br>

-When an PlagueBearer tries to use the kill button, they infect the crewmate.<br>
+When an Plaguebearer tries to use the kill button, they infect the crewmate.<br>
-To win as PlagueBearer, you must be the last one alive with a crewmember.<br>
+To win as Plaguebearer, you must be the last one alive with a crewmember.<br>
 To infect, you just have to press the kill button.
 No infecting timer. <br>
 After infecting everyone, you turn into Pestilence.